Pikey Peak Trek Overview

 The Gaurishankar peak, being within the conservation area, holds a religious significance to both Buddhists and Hindus of the area, and most locals consider it to be the abode of Lord Parvati and Lord Shiva.

-Best time for Pikey Peak Trek
+When is the Best time for Pikey Peak Trek?

 Spring (March to May) and Autumn (September to November) are the peak trekking seasons for Pikey Peak Trek.
 During spring, the weather is mild, rhododendron forests are in full bloom, and the skies are clear, with breathtaking views of Mount Everest, Kanchenjunga, and Makalu.
-The weather is very stable, and trekking is pleasant.
+The weather is very stable, temperature is bearable. and trekking is pleasant.

 Similarly, Autumn is another ideal season for Pikey Peak Trek, with dry air, excellent visibility, and moderate temperatures, making the trekking comfortable and rewarding.
-Winter (December to February) on the other hand is the season for freezing temperatures and snowfall, making the trek tougher but offering solitude and empty trails.
+Winter (December to February) on the other hand is the season for cold temperatures and snowfall, making the trek tougher but offering solitude and empty trails.
 However, Monsoon (June to August) is not recommended due to heavy rainfall, slippery trails, and cloudy skies that obscure the mountain vistas, though the landscape turns lush and green.

 Pikey Peak Trek is classified as a moderate trek, therefore is ideal for both novice and experienced trekkers.
 The trek does not involve technical climb or altitude but requires superior physical fitness due to extended walking time and steady gain in altitude.

+Although the highest point of the trek, Pikey Peak (4,065m), is not high as other high-altitude treks in Nepal, the slope and drop and varied landscape make the trek moderately challenging.
 On average, you will be hiking 5 to 7 hours a day, covering 8 to 12 km of rough terrain, forested pathways, and exposed ridges.
-The rise in altitude is gradual, reducing the risk for altitude sickness, but the trekkers must still have a good physical endurance caution for acclimatization.
+The rise in altitude is gradual, reducing the risk of altitude sickness, but the trekkers must still have good physical endurance and caution for acclimatization.